buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcGridPlacement.md

 ### PlacementRefDirection
 Reference to either an explicit direction, or a second grid axis intersection, which defines the orientation of the grid placement.
 { .change-ifc2x4}
-> IFC4 CHANGE The select of an explict direction has been added.
+> IFC4 CHANGE The select of an explicit direction has been added.